 How is innovation encouraged and supported?

-We have something called the Curated Innovation Tasklist.
+We have a curated innovation tasklist.
 Anybody can suggest a project, which might be something for the business, a demo for an exhibition, or just something they’re curious about.
 It’s not a free-for-all, and projects have to be approved, but if you’re not currently on a customer-funded job, you can pick one up and work on it.
 It means there’s no on-the-bench pressure, and you can contribute positively until you join your next customer project.

 Meet the team View all